Can Cats Have Nightmares?

 What do cats dream about?

 What do cats have nightmares about?
 I couldn’t find any research on the subject, and the veterinarians I spoke to declined to hazard a guess.
 However, as a cat parent of three, I am more than willing to conjecture.
-My top guesses: vacuum cleaners, apartment buzzers, plumbers and electricians doing noisy work in their home, and their humans going on vacation (because they love us and don’t want us to leave them alone).
+My top guesses: vacuum cleaners, apartment buzzers, plumbers and electricians doing noisy work in their home, and their humans going on vacation (because they love us and don’t want us to leave them aloneopens in a new tab).

 FAQs (People also ask):